 Keith W. Pelley, resides in Toronto, Ontario, Canada and has served as President, Rogers Media since September 2010.
 Prior to joining Rogers, Mr. Pelley was Executive Vice President, Strategic Planning at CTV and President of the CTV/Rogers Olympic Consortium.
 Previously, Mr. Pelley was the President and Chief Executive Officer of the Toronto Argonaut CFL team and the President of Canadian sports channel TSN.
-Mr. Pelley serves on the Board of Canadian Sports Hall of Fame, Own the Podium (OTP) and Canadian Broadcast Sales (CBS).
+Mr. Pelley serves on the Board of Canada's Sports Hall of Fame, Own the Podium (OTP), Holland Bloorview Foundation, The Rick Hansen Foundation and Toronto's Board of Trade.

 Robert F. Berner, resides in Toronto, Ontario, Canada and has been our Executive Vice President, Network and Chief Technology Officer since April 2006.
 He was appointed Senior Vice President and Chief Technology Officer of Wireless in 1998, prior to which Mr. Berner served as Vice President and Chief Technology Officer from 1996 to 1998.
-Mr. Berner has been associated with us since 1985.
+Mr. Berner has been associated with Rogers since 1985.